Sound design

 Sound design is the art and practice of creating auditory elements of media.
 It involves specifying, acquiring and creating audio using production techniques and equipment or software.
 It is employed in a variety of disciplines including filmmaking, television production, video game development, theatre, sound recording and reproduction, live performance, sound art, post-production, radio, new media and musical instrument development.
 Sound design commonly involves performing (see e.g. Foley) and editing of previously composed or recorded audio, such as sound effects and dialogue for the purposes of the medium, but it can also involve creating sounds from scratch through synthesizers.
-A sound designer is one who practices sound design.
+A sound designer is someone who practices sound design.

 History

 The use of sound to evoke emotion, reflect mood and underscore actions in plays and dances began in prehistoric times when it was used in religious practices for healing or recreation.
 In ancient Japan, theatrical events called kagura were performed in Shinto shrines with music and dance.